ComScore

 9. The Low Bun

-Both a square or long scarf will work here, but a long scarf will give you more fabric to wrap around your bun, so if you have a lot of hair or want a voluminous bun, we suggest using a rectangular style.
+Either a square or long scarf will work here, but a long scarf will give you more fabric to wrap around your bun, so if you have a lot of hair or want a voluminous bun, I suggest using a rectangular style.
 Start by folding the top quarter of the scarf down before placing it on top of your head.
 Make sure the two ends are equal in length, then secure them in a knot at the base of your neck, just like you would for a bandanna look.
 Cross each loose end up and around the bun and tie once more underneath the bun.
 Tuck in any loose ends or extra hanging fabric and there you have it.

 Check out this video from Chinutay A. to see how it’s done.
 Note: She uses both a head scarf liner and oversize scrunchie to protect her hair and add extra volume.
 Skip to the two-minute mark to see just the scarf tutorial.